dssl-csu/website-source/content/about.md

 ## How to Join

-To accommodate the current pndemic situation, we will use Zoom to meet weekly.
+To accommodate the current pandemic situation, we will use Zoom to meet weekly.
 Each meeting will last for approximately one hour.

-* Meeting times: TBD
+* Meeting times: Wednesdays at 4pm
-* Zoom link: TBD
+* Zoom link: See e-mail

-For a password to join the meeting, please send an e-mail to dssl.csu@gmail.com with subject "Zoom Password for Weekly Meeting".
+For a link to join the meeting, please send an e-mail to dssl.csu@gmail.com with subject "Zoom Password for Weekly Meeting".